Are you planning a Relief Society Activity? Here are 30+ Fun Relief Society activity ideas your congregation will LOVE!

 Couponing and Scone Making

-This blog does a great job at explaining how one might work.
+This blog does a great job of explaining how one might work.

 Some ideas might include: